CinnyLin/NYCRestaurantData/README.md

 - Yujie (Tracey) Lan
 - Huanci (Mary) Wang

+## Objectives

+The group hopes to use resturant data from the late 19th century to early 20th century in Manhattan to draw insights about immigrant patterns during that period.

+To achive this goal, we divided our work into smaller subgroups:

+## Data Augmentation -- Sarah

+Expanding our dataset by scraping from the web.

+## Cleaning Nationality and Gender data -- Cinny, Mary, Yinqui

+Using [API](https://v2.namsor.com), [Ancestry](https://www.ancestry.com), [IPUMS](http://ipums.org) results to determine the nationality and gender of restuarant owners.

+## Typical Resturant Owners -- Yinqui, Tracey

+Reading from various sources to support insights drawn by data.

+## Mapping / Visualizing Data Results -- Cinny, Sarah

+Using GIS and d3 to map resturant data based on nationality and gender, and visualize the final results with d3.

 ## [ipums](https://github.com/CinnyLin/NYCRestaurantData/tree/master/ipums)

 This folder documents the attempt to check the validity of "nationality" data from [API](https://v2.namsor.com) results with [Ancestry](https://www.ancestry.com) data